25prabhu10/notes/docs/Collection/Editors/Vim-Neovim.md

    - Add the missing pattern to `iskeyword` at the start of the syntax file:

      ```vim
-     " ADD - TO MATCH 'ssh-rsa' KEYWORD
+     " add - to match 'ssh-rsa' keyword
      setlocal iskeyword=@,48-57,_,192-255,-
      ```